 Fulani Braids With Loose Cascading Plaits

 When you rock braids, it doesn’t matter how thick or thin and healthy or damaged your hair is.
 That’s because, for natural-haired women, they are protective hairstyles in the first place.
 Want your hair to look fuller?
-Add some fake tresses or braids made of real hair.
+Add some fake tresses or braids made of real hair, then.
 Want to make it brighter yet without commitment?
 Get already colored extensions.
 Doesn’t this idea make you want to steal it right now?

 Fulani Crown With Horizontal Braids